Do you want your own version of IndiKit?

 Determine the indicator's value by using the following methodology:

-1) Conduct individual interviews with a representative sample of the target household representatives assessing how many days in the past 7 days the household has eaten any of the 16 pre-defined types of food by asking: "I would like to ask you about all the different foods that your household members have eaten in the last 7 days.
-During this period, how many days in the past 7 days has your household eaten ..." [name gradually all the 16 types of foods listed in WFP's FCS guidelines - access below].
+1) Conduct individual interviews with a representative sample of the target household representatives assessing how many days in the past 7 days have the household members eaten foods from any of the 9 pre-defined food groups.
+Use the following question: "I would like to ask you about all the different foods that your household members have eaten in the last 7 days, either inside or outside the home.
+How many days in the past 7 days have most of your household members eaten ..." [name the foods included in the first food group, then continue asking the same question about foods from the following food groups; see slide 10 of WFP's training module below].

-6) To calculate the percentage of households with “acceptable” FCS, divide the number of households with FCS higher or equal to 35.5 scores by the total number of surveyed households.
+5) To calculate the percentage of households with “acceptable” FCS, divide the number of households with FCS higher than 35 scores by the total number of surveyed households.
 Multiply the result by 100 to convert it to a percentage.

 Disaggregate by